-- HWs are due at the beginning of the class.
+- HWs will be posted under Assignment on CMS. - HWs are due at the beginning of the class.
 There are NO MAKE-UP HWS. - Students who have examination conflicts with the scheduled examination time periods must contact the instructor at least one week before the first exam date.
 Students who miss an exam due to an emergency situation must contact the instructor as soon as possible.
 Documentation of the time conflict or emergency situation will be required.
 Make-up exams will be more difficult than regularly scheduled exams, and may be given only on the presentation by the student of documented, valid, and acceptable excuses. - The course syllabus, schedule, and assignments provide a general plan for the course; deviations may be necessary.